Electrolux UltraFlex EL4335A Canister Vacuum

-The Electrolux UltraFlex EL4335A has been getting some impressive consumer ratings as can be seen by the high score of 96/100.
+The Electrolux UltraFlex EL4335A has been getting some good consumer ratings.
 This bagless canister vacuum has a washable HEPA filter and a sealed system which make it ideal for those suffering from allergies or asthma.
 It is also designed for bare floors and low-to-high pile carpet, and comes with specialized bare floor and carpet nozzles.
-The pros far outweigh the cons with this vacuum, however there are a few issues such as the narrow cleaning path width and smallish dust canister.
+The pros outweigh the cons with this vacuum, however there are a few issues such as the narrow cleaning path width and smallish dust canister.

 |Best for...||Hard Floors & Low to High Pile Carpet|

 |Power Cord Length||21 Feet|

 433 consumer ratings were found for the UltraFlex.
 When averaged these generate a respectable score of 83 out of 100 (or about 4.15 stars out of 5).
 Check out our canister vacuum ratings table to compare.

 |Amazon||4.1 stars out of 5||396|

 |Overstock||4.6 stars out of 5||21|

 A very thorough review of owner comments provides the following likes and dislikes:

 - Rinsable HEPA filter